 Kajulan continued to fume.
 “I thought you said the guard didn’t give a shit about small stuff like this!”

 Rudim rubbed his brow.
 “It’s not the guard.
-There’s a new mobster type in town.
-Jethin.”
+There’s a new operation in town.
+Jethin’s operation.”

 Kajulan squinted.
 “That name sounds stupid.”

 “I’m pretty sure it’s not his real name.
 But that’s not the point.
 He’s a mobster from down South, from Tajlynd.
 They’re crazy down there.
 Real feudal types.
 He’s been cracking down on any operations in the city he’s not a part of.”

 Kajulan cocked an eyebrow.
 “So you’re just quitting?”

 Rudim sighed again.
 “Well Kajulan, this isn’t a line of work you stay in for very long.
 You either get out while you can, or you live hard and die young.
 And I don’t think I’ve lived nearly hard enough to justify dying now.”
 Rudim took a heavy box off his desk before continuing.
 “Jethin offered to pay me off, get me out of the business.
 He also made it pretty clear the alternative wouldn’t be pretty.
 So I took it.
 I’m actually leaving today.”
 Rudim held the box out in front of him.
 “This is the last of my stuff.”

 A bell rang as the front door of the shop opened.
 A large man walked through, dressed as if he was playing soldier, with a coat of armor and an ill-fitting helmet on his head.
 A mercenary type if Kajulan had ever seen one.
 She hadn’t, but she still got that general feeling from him.